 Morningstar Category: Intermediate Core-Plus Bond

-Target total return, consisting of current income and capital appreciation, with a diversified portfolio of high-quality bonds.
+Target total return, consisting of current income and capital appreciation, with a flexible and diversified-core-plus portfolio of high-quality bonds and the potential to invest in high-yield securities.